THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 Here’s my take on what mix of comfort, speed and handling you can expect with different tire-rim combinations.

-A 23C tire on a 15C wheel – this is the likely stock or alloy upgrade wheel and tire combination you have as a baseline on bikes made before 2016.
-You know how this rides.
+A 23C tire on a 15C wheel – this is the likely stock or upgrade alloy bike wheels and tire combination you have as a baseline on bikes made before 2016.
+You know how it rides.
 This is still a perfectly good width combination in my view.
 What follows are your options.

 A 25C tire on a 15C wheel – somewhat improved comfort over a 23C tire but worsened speed and handling for reasons described above.
 Better to reduce pressure 5psi or so on 23C tire for better comfort without losing handling performance.
 Neither combination is going to be an aero star.